 A wide toe area in the forefoot was much appreciated for much little bunion and I was still able to comfortably wear a thicker outdoor sock.

 A generously padded heel counter felt like a pillow against my heel and ankle area, and provided supportive cushioning and protection for all day wear.

 I give the Delta a 10 for being the best women's hiking boots for plantar fasciitis!

 Orthopedic hiking boots

 For those of us looking for a more classic looking boot that can transition from trail to paved ground, Glacier Gorge is a fantastic choice.

-Glacier Gorge is designed with extra depth that runs from the heel to toe area which then leads to a wide, round and tall toe box construction.
-These features ensure a pressure free fit, allow for maximum toe movement and are very accommodating to bunions, hammertoes and wide/swollen feet making them the best hiking boots for bad feet.
+Glacier Gorge is designed with extra depth that runs from the heel to toe area, which then leads to a wide, round and tall toe box construction.
+These features ensure a pressure free fit, allow for maximum toe movement and are very accommodating to bunions, hammertoes and wide or swollen feet, making them the best hiking boots for bad feet.